-What makes a good breakfast for children?
 An egg, a slice of whole grain toast with nut butter, a piece of fruit and a glass of low-fat milk is one example of a good breakfast.
 Tofu, lean meat and whole grain cereals are also good choices at breakfast.
-The protein and fiber from the whole grains will keep your child satisfied until lunch time.
+The protein from the tofu, eggs or meat and the fiber from the whole grains will keep your child satisfied until lunch time.

 Try to avoid giving your child sugary breakfast cereals, white-flour pancakes and syrup -- all of which will leave your child hungry and tired half way through the morning.
 This is tempting because kids love sweet flavors and often hate bitter flavors (like vegetables).
 If your child tends to get hungry in the middle of the morning, send an apple, whole grain crackers, nuts and cheese snacks rather than sugary cookies or white-flour crackers.